Spontaneous orbital magnetization of mesoscopic dipole dimers: Zero-field susceptibility and finite-field magnetic moment of an individual nanoparticle

-Here we summarize the physical assumptions and the quantum-mechanical results presented in Ref.\ \cite{gomez18_PRB} (see also Refs.\ \cite{ruite91_PRL, leuwe93_PhD}) that are used in the main text for the orbital magnetic response of a single spherical metallic nanoparticle.
+Here we summarize the physical assumptions and reproduce some quantum-mechanical results used in Ref.\ \cite{gomez18_PRB} to obtain the orbital magnetic response of a single spherical metallic nanoparticle useful for the discussion carried in the main text.